AdobeDocs/commerce-marketplace/src/pages/guides/sellers/profile-company/index.md

 1. To upload the image that you have prepared to your company profile, do one of the following:

    -  Drag the image to the box.
-   -  Click <span class="btn">Update Image</span>.
+   -  Click **Update Image**.
 Then, navigate to the image in your file system and upload it to your profile.

 ## Step 3: Enter your contact information